 Sorry, no. None of the resorts allow lake swimming.

 Florida has an abundance of wildlife (snakes, alligators, etc.) that occasionally ends up in the lakes that can be inhospitable to humans.
 In addition, many of the lakes are active waterways that have boat traffic.
 Florida lakes also tend to be murky and mucky compared to other locations.
 Your hotel has a beautiful pool with clean water to swim in, so make use of it instead.

 I want to keep my stuff safe at the pool.
 Are there nearby lockers?

 The best way to keep your belongings safe is to leave them back in your room.
-Remember that your MagicBand, which you’ll be wearing at all times, will serve as your room key and can be configured as a resort charge card, so you may not need to bring much with you to the pool.
+Remember that your MagicBand, which you can wear at all times, will serve as your room key and can be configured as a resort charge card, so you may not need to bring much with you to the pool.
 However, a few basics such as sunscreen, your cover-up, and possibly a little cash may come in handy.
-If you’d like to lock these items up, most resorts do have coin-operated lockers located near the main feature pool.
+If you’d like to lock these items up, most resorts do have pay lockers located near the main feature pool.
 There are generally not lockers near the quiet pools.

 Are there showers near the resort pools?

 Yes.
 All the resorts have outdoor shower spouts can use to rinse off sand/grime before getting into the pool.
 Additionally, most of the resorts have 2 to 4 real showers in one of the poolside restrooms.
 These have privacy curtains and soap/shampoo dispensers affixed to the wall.
 (Well, I’m describing the situation in the women’s rooms; I assume that the men’s situation is the same.)
 Many, but not all, of the shower areas I surveyed had wall mounted hairdryers nearby.